neumino/neumino.github.io/movies.md

-### Clean
+### Last Survivors
-*Released on 2022-01-28, vote average 6.7*
+*Released on 2022-02-04, vote average 7.5*

-Tormented by a past life, garbage man Clean attempts a life of quiet redemption.
-But when his good intentions mark him a target of a local crime boss, Clean is forced to reconcile with the violence of his past
+The pic is set in the aftermath of an apocalyptic event that forces people into extreme isolation.
+A father and son, who have been living off grid for 20 years, encounter an outsider who threatens to destroy the utopia they’ve built.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/G747avZgnSc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/vqjV4_UFh1M?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>